 - 1. The site is allocated in the District Plan, a Neighbourhood Plan or Development Plan Document or where the proposed development is for fewer than 10 dwellings: and - 2.
-The site is contiguous with an existing built-up area of the settlement, as defined on Policies Maps; and - 3.
-The development is demonstrated to be sustainable, including by reference to the settlement hierarchy, as set out in Table 2.
+The site is contiguous with an existing built-up area of the settlement, as defined on Policies Maps; and

+3. The development is demonstrated to be sustainable, including by reference to the settlement hierarchy.